artursopelnik/style-dictionary-with-dark-mode/README.md

 ### 2. Install Dependencies

+Install the required dependencies using npm:

 ```bash
 npm install
 ```

-### 3. Run Style Dictionary
+### 3. Build the Design Tokens

-To generate the design tokens, run:
+To generate the design tokens and assets, run:

 ```bash
 npm run build
 ```

-This command will build and output the generated artifacts.
+This command will generate the output in the build directory.

 ### 4. Available Commands